glandsly/ut-housing-sales-analysis/README.md

 - Which nearby county has the highest average home prices?
 - Which nearby county has the lowest average home prices?

-During this project, we will use web scraping, HTML, JavaScript, SQL, D3, and Tableau.
+During this project, we will use web scraping, HTML, JavaScript, MongoDB, and Tableau.

 Link: https://www.recenter.tamu.edu/data/housing-activity#!/activity/County/Austin_County